 - - - - - -

-You can find the 'Boards' section on the left hand menu.
+You can find the 'Dashboards' section menu at the top of the window.
 Head into it and you may just find a pre-built template we have added to your account.
-We'll ignore this for now and build our own by hitting 'New Board':
+We'll ignore this for now and build our own by hitting 'Controls', then 'New dashboard':

 By clicking into the title, we can give the board a new name, unless you'd like to continue with the name 'New Board' of course.
 Let's go crazy and call this one 'My New Board'.